 - Measure out the amount you use the most (ex: ½ tsp or 1 tsp) and add that amount to each ice cube tray.
 Fill the tray the rest of the way with water, stock, or olive oil and freeze.

 - Once frozen, take them out of the ice cube tray and put them into freezer bags.

-- To use, take out as many cubes as you need for your recipe and toss them right into the food as it’s cooking.
+- Take out as many cubes as you need for your recipe and toss them right into the food as it’s cooking.

-Tip: If you like cooking with spice blends, create your blends right in the ice cube tray before covering them with liquid and freezing.
+Tip: If you like cooking with spice blends, create them in the ice cube tray before covering them with liquid and freezing them.

-If you’ve ever lamented over losing your fresh herb garden to the chills of winter, I hope this post helps you realize that you can continue to enjoy your fresh herbs all year long!
+If you’ve ever lamented over losing your fresh herb garden to winter chills, I hope this post helps you realize that you can continue to enjoy your fresh herbs all year long!

 By learning to preserve herbs using either (or both) of these methods, your recipes will still benefit from that fresh-from-the-garden flavor!

 More Preserving inspiration